-This award recognises outstanding community leadership and commitment from NSW not-for-profit organisations whose sustainable initiatives are locally relevant and have widespread benefits for communities.
+This award recognises outstanding community leadership and commitment from not-for-profit organisations whose environmental and sustainable initiatives are locally relevant, have a strong social impact and have widespread benefits for communities.

 Only open to not-for-profit organisations in New South Wales.